AdenForshaw/smarter-coffee-api/README.md

 Designed to be used on a RaspberryPi, but could be run on anything with python, and easily be wrapped in a web service to act as a REST API.

-Methods:
-- One method so far - "brew" passed as the only parameter.
+Methods: string passed as the only parameter.
+- "reset" - resets the machine to default settings.
+Useful to test with and saves your beans.
+- "brew" - Starts brewing with current settings.
 It'll respond with success, or the appropriate error message.

+Response:
+JSON - { code:String, success:Boolean, message:String }

 Installation:
 - It's a simple python script, so just clone the repo to your machine